PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 ![snap0156](https://user-images.githubusercontent.com/13696193/43273880-aa1955e6-90cb-11e8-94b6-673ecdb2698c.jpg)

-While you can do it on an element by element or window level basis, the easiest way, by far, is a call to `SetOptions`.
+While you can do it on an element by element or window level basis, the easier way is to use either the `theme` calls or `set_options`.
+These calls will set colors for all window that are created.

 Be aware that once you change these options they are changed for the rest of your program's execution.
-All of your windows will have that look and feel, until you change it to something else (which could be the system default colors.
+All of your windows will have that Theme, until you change it to something else.

-This call sets all of the different color options.
+This call sets a number of the different color options.

 ```python
 SetOptions(background_color='#9FB8AD',